-The 2015 ABA Standards for outdoor developed areas have not yet been adopted by the DOJ as part of ADA Standards for Accessible Design.
-Currently, federal outdoor sites are required to adhere to the ABA Standards for outdoor developed areas.
-The Access Board does intend for these guidelines to be adopted and made applicable for non-federal outdoor sites covered by the ADA.
+The 2015 ABA Standards for outdoor developed areas have not yet been adopted by the DOJ as part of the ADA Standards for Accessible Design, which would make them applicable to the District's programs and facilities.

-The California Division of the State Architect has provided direction within CBC Section 11B-246 for the development of accessible outdoor developed areas (camping facilities, beaches, day use areas and vista points, picnic areas, trails, and parking lots).
-The CBC references the California State Parks Accessibility Guidelines, which have incorporated both the 2010 Standards and the 2015 ABA Standards for outdoor developed areas.
+The California Division of the State Architect has provided scoping requirements within CBC Section 11B-246 for the development of accessible outdoor developed areas (camping facilities, beaches, day use areas, vista points, picnic areas, trails, and parking lots).
+The CBC does not